Annual Firearms Qualification

 ROUNDS NEEDED: 100 rounds of Total Copper Jacket (TCJ) or Full Metal Jacket (FMJ) ammunition.
 You may bring your own ammunition or purchase it at the class.
 We have plenty of ammunition allocated for each class so let us know if you need to purchase at the course.
 All ammunition must be new factory loads; no reloaded ammunition is allowed.
 See important notice on state ammunition requirements below in red.
 Ammunition prices for 300 rounds range from approximately $100.00 for 9mm to $150.00 for .45 ACP.

-IMPORTANT- If the student does not qualify on the first attempt, then each additional attempt will require 50 rounds of ammunition.
+IMPORTANT- If the student does not qualify on the first attempt, then each additional attempt will require 50 additional rounds of ammunition.

 FIREARM: Any 9mm of higher caliber semi-automatic pistol or higher.